 - Relation: Establish cooperative communication

 While Hall’s book focuses primarily on communication via voice and chat driven interfaces, the principles work quite well when applied to content on a homepage or packaging.

-Your microcopy is aiming to be the polar opposite of the messaging that accompanied the confirmshaming examples.
 Clear, helpful direction that does not overwhelm the user is your ultimate goal.
 Achieving this will result in satisfied visitors and ultimately, more customers over time.

 With this in mind, let’s journey into the types of microcopy that you’ll be creating.